 In 2020, the Romanian Parliament approved Law 182/2020 which transposed the EU Regulation 2019/649 amending Annex III to Regulation (EC) No 1925/2006 regarding trans fat, other than trans fat naturally occurring in fat of animal origin.
 According to the new provisions, food operators must ensure a maximum limit of trans fat in food of two grams per 100 grams of fat.
-ANSVSA, MOH and ANPC share responsibilities on checking compliance.
-Provisions of Law 182/2020 entered into force on April 1, 2021, and apply to both domestic and imported foods.
+ANSVSA, MOH, and ANPC share responsibilities on checking compliance.
+Provisions of Law 182/2020 apply to both domestic and imported foods.

 d.
-Milk and dairy products marketing
+Milk and Dairy Product Marketing

-New rules on marketing milk and dairy products were adopted in 2022.
-According to the provisions of Law 307, the products based on milk and fats and/or proteins other than milk-based, must be displayed in a space clearly designated, on separate retail shelves from the ones on which genuine milk and dairy products are displayed, along with information about the content of these products.
-The requirement to provide information about these products applies also in cases of meals and products prepared in pastryshops, pizza, and fast-food chains.
+In 2022, specific rules on marketing milk and dairy products were adopted.
+According to the provisions of Law 307 on milk and dairy, the products based on milk and fats and/or proteins other than milk-based, must be displayed in a space clearly designated on separate retail shelves from the ones on which genuine milk and dairy products are displayed, along with information about the content of these products.
+The requirement to provide information about these products applies also in cases of meals and products prepared in pastry-shops, pizza, and fast-food chains.
 In addition, the restaurant food menus must list all the dairy products based on fat/proteins other than dairy, which were used as ingredients.
+Government decision 104/2023 approved enforcement rules and guidelines in connection to the milk law to serve as a base for dairy policy crafting.